Lymphatus/caesium-clt/README.md

 - `-d, --dry-run`
     If this option is set, no files will be compressed, but the entire process will just be simulated.
     Useful for checking if all the files will be correctly handled.
+- `-Q, --quiet`
+    Suppress all output.
+Output from the libcaesium library will still be outputted.
 - `-h, --help`
     Displays a summary of the command line arguments, much like this one you're reading.
 - `-v, --version`